 One example is factory farming in which animals are deprived of their natural habitats and instead confined by the tens of thousands in cages in indoor facilities with poor sanitary conditions and waste management.
 Some experts have made the case that the A/H1N1 pandemic of 2009 might have had its origins in factory farms.
 (Others think it could have been created unintentionally by scientists engaged in recombinant viral research with H1N1.)
 BSE and its human variant, a form of Creutzfeldt-Jakob Disease (vCJD), have their origins in cows, feeding on grass along with other naturally occurring vegetation in nature, being given processed animal brains to eat in factory farming.
-With regards to the Highly Pathogenic Avian Influenza (HPAI) H5N8 strain, the Scientific Task Force on Avian Influenza (2016: 1) concludes that typically outbreaks of this dangerous type "are associated with intensive poultry production [factory farms] and associated trade and marketing systems with spread of HPAI via contaminated poultry, poultry products and inanimate objects".
-Wild birds, in contrast, are "a reservoir for [only] low pathogenic virus strains, with low prevalence" (ibid.: 3).
+With regards to the Highly Pathogenic Avian Influenza H5N8 strain, outbreaks of this dangerous type are likewise typically connected to intensive poultry production (factory farms) as well as associated trade and marketing systems.
 Marius Gilbert, an epidemiologist at the Université Libre de Bruxelles in Belgium, explains: "Most viruses which circulate in wild birds are of low danger and cause only mild effects."
 However, when a virus finds its way into factory farms, it goes "through evolutionary change, mostly linked to the conditions in which the animals are farmed.
 We have seen lowpathogen viruses gain pathogenicity in farms."
-(Vidal 2021: 1) Humans have turned what in nature is mostly a mild virus for the affected animals with a low prevalence in wild birds and with little ability to spread between mammals into highly virulent, lethal forms via industrialized animal farming while at the same time creating airborne forms highly transmissible from mammal to mammal via animal experimentation in gain-offunction research.
-As a result, Avian Influenza now has a potential of becoming a pandemic worse than COVID-19.
+(Vidal 2021: 1) As a result of industrialized animal farming and animal experimentation in gain-of-function research, certain strains of Avian Influenza now carry a significant pandemic potential.

-Factory farming is also a significant driver of antimicrobial resistance (AMR) as the vast majority of produced antibiotics (about 75% globally) are used in factory farms on animals trapped in unnatural and unsanitary living conditions where pathogens develop resistance.
+Factory farming is also one of the primary drivers of antimicrobial resistance (AMR) as the vast majority of produced antibiotics (about 75% globally) are used in factory farms on animals trapped in unnatural and unsanitary living conditions where pathogens develop resistance.
 Antimicrobial resistance is estimated to have killed 1.27 million people in 2019 alone (cf. RKI 2022: 2).